adamtaylor/adamtaylor.github.io/_drafts/2012-01-16-application-level-metrics.md

 These are simple Python scripts that extend a base class.

-The negetives are: I have to write Python :), the default configuration of logcheck appears to send an hourly email about something or other (I haven't investigated what exactly it's doing yet) and you'll probably end up with lots of grungy, regex heavy, parser scripts lying around.
+The negatives are: I have to write Python :), the default configuration of logcheck appears to send an hourly email about something or other (I haven't investigated what exactly it's doing yet) and you'll probably end up with lots of grungy, regex heavy, parser scripts lying around.